-Section 4 would clarify that masks may be worn on certain public and private premises to ensure the physical health or safety of the wearer or others, but require the wearer to remove that mask during a traffic stop, checkpoint, roadblock, or when approached by a law enforcement officer.
+request of a law enforcement officer.
 Currently, the law allows masks to be worn for the following reasons: holidays; employment purposes; theatrical productions; defense drills, exercises, or emergencies; as part of a parade, ritual, initiation, ceremony, or celebration requirement of a society, order or organization; or when operating a motorcycle.
+This section would be effective when it becomes law.